 Skip to content

-Add Browser as Desktop Shortcut on Windows PC
+Create a Desktop Shortcut of a Browser app on Windows PC

 Want quick open to your favorite browser on your Windows PC desktop?
 Learn how to create and add browser shortcuts on the desktop's screen.